 General Provisions

-SEAL: The corporate seal of the Corporation shall consist of two concentric circles between which is the name of the Corporation and in the center of which is inscribed “SEAL”; and such seal, as impressed on the margin hereof, is hereby adopted as the corporate seal of the Corporation.

 WAIVER OF NOTICE: Whenever any notice is required to be given to any Board Member under the provisions of the North Carolina Nonprofit Corporation Act or under the provisions of the charter or Bylaws of this Corporation, a waiver thereof in writing signed by the person or persons entitled to such notice, whether before or after the time stated therein, shall be equivalent to the giving of such notice.

-AMENDMENTS: Except as otherwise provided herein, these Bylaws may be amended or repealed and new Bylaws may be adopted by the affirmative vote of a majority of the Board Members then holding office at any regular or special meeting of the Board.
+AMENDMENTS: Except as otherwise provided herein, these Bylaws may be amended or repealed and new Bylaws may be adopted by the affirmative vote of a majority of the Directors then holding office at any regular or special meeting of the Board, provided that the Directors are given ten (10) days’ prior notice of such purpose.

 BOOKS AND RECORDS: The Corporation shall keep correct and complete books and records of accounts and shall also keep minutes of the proceedings of its Board Members and committees having any of the authority of the Board.